cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 [This is the reworked notebook](https://github.com/fau-masters-collected-works-cgarbin/writing-good-jupyter-notebooks/blob/master/salary-discrimination-by-gender-step-3.ipynb).

-## Step 4 - Make the code more flexible with constants and make the code more difficult to break
+## Step 4 - Make the code more flexible and more difficult to break

 In this step, we make the following improvements: